 Bonus Points: St. Petersburg, Russia

-We’ve included St. Petersburg in our narrative of off the beaten path destinations in Europe, because no recommendation for the eastern Baltic would be complete without it.
-As well, it takes a little more effort for Americans to visit, particularly if you are not cruising into port on a temporary visa.
+Still, we’ve included St. Petersburg in our narrative of off the beaten path destinations in Europe, because no recommendation for the eastern Baltic would be complete without it.

 Peter the Great’s former capital was the staging area for his ambitions both domestic and abroad.
 The seat of the Russian Empire in Peter’s day, the city was originally founded by Swedish colonists in the early 17th century.
 By 1703, Peter had captured it, in accordance with his desire to have a seaport on the Baltic.